 There’s no doubt that year-end is a stressful time.
 You could reduce this stress by taking advantage of the technology solutions that will help reduce costs, increase efficiencies, and help reduce the burden of various compliance requirements.

-HCM solutions that offer functionality such as continuous real-time calculations, custom reporting, and combining HR, payroll, benefits, workforce management, and talent management in a single application will help you understand the status of your workforce on a regular basis.
+HCM solutions that offer functionality such as continuous real-time calculations, custom reporting, and combining HR, payroll, benefits, workforce management, and talent management in a unified platform with a single database will help you understand the status of your workforce on a regular basis.
 You can use technology to check in all year long, rather than waiting until the last month of the year on a crunched timeline.

-Sometimes the best way to improve your own work processes is simply to ask others what they are doing that works for them.
-Maybe you’ll learn about a new spreadsheet trick that reduces the time it takes you to track data.
+Sometimes the best way to improve your own work processes is simply to ask others what they’re doing that works for them.
+Maybe you’ll learn about a new data analysis trick that reduces the time it takes you to track data.
 Maybe a colleague uses an effective tool you’ve never heard about.
 There could be a great website for tracking legal trends that you were unaware of.

-It can be hard to make time to get step away from your daily work demands, but the information you learn through networking could be the HR golden nugget you’ve been searching for until now.
+It can be hard to make time to get step away from your daily work demands, but the information you learn through networking could be the HR golden nugget you’ve been searching for.

 Related: Five ways to save time on payroll